Walking the Wild

 Experience the great outdoors on one of our Wilderness Walks

-The 2013 Wilderness Walks book is here!
+The 2014 Winter Walks schedule is here!

 Each Wilderness Walk is an opportunity to slow down, feel the earth beneath your feet, travel a winding path through the forest, discover a wildflower-filled meadow, or reach the top of a mountain and experience nature with all your senses.
 And here's the best part — you'll be going with experienced guides who share their knowledge and passion for protecting our last wild places.

 To walk and roam these wild places is an opportunity to become intimately involved with a landscape, to learn its character and understand why it's so important to protect our wild places for future generations—and for ourselves.